The Ins and Outs of Window Well Maintenance

 Consider roof drainage

-Inadequate roof drainage can absolutely impact basement window well drainage.
+Inadequate roof drainage can impact basement window well drainage.
 Overflowing gutters and downspouts can quickly saturate the surrounding soil and overwhelm the system.

 Recaulk liners